 - how to deal with situations which significant numbers of staff are likely to encounter routinely;

 - which situations must be dealt with centrally in the College (and by whom).

-There is no separate College Policy on the Environmental Information Regulations, but the requirements are similar to those of the Freedom of Information Act, and the Freedom of Information Policy and Guidelines have been constructed in such a way as to cover both.
+There is no separate College Policy on the Environmental Information Regulations, and the Freedom of Information Policy and Guidelines have been constructed in such a way as to cover both.